-6.40 Review and signing by two people is sufficient but not restricted to that number One should be in the Quality unit.
+6.40 Review and signing by two people is sufficient but not restricted to that number.
+One should be in the Quality unit and be the final approver.
+All changes should be performed under the Change Control procedure.
 The review has to be performed by the people/functions appropriate for this task.
 This may involve R&D, QC, Production, engineering and probably also regulatory affairs as well as SHE (safety, health, environment) departments.
-6.41 It is possible to use, at different production locations, different Master Production Records derived from the same basic receipt
+6.41 It is possible to use, at different production locations, different Master Production Records derived from the same basic recipe